madjenjen/madjenjen.github.io/_posts/2015-12-20-Build-Your-Toolbox.md

 	<tr>
 		<td><b>Soldering</b></td>

-		<td>I won't pretend to be a soldering master, but it is a skill that we will need to practice and improve with time as we build more projects.</td>
+		<td>We will get a chance to practice and improve our soldering skills with time as we build more projects.</td>

 		<td>
 			<a href="http://www.aaroncake.net/electronics/solder.htm">Soldering Basics Instructions</a>